playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-dependency-injection/index.md

 To do this, we'll need to make sure to pass both our `collection` as well as `currentUser` down to every child component.

-Let's use some pseudo-code and mock out what those components might look like with data passing from the parent to the child:
+Let's use some pseudocode and mock out what those components might look like with data passing from the parent to the child:

 ```jsx
 // This is not real code, but demonstrates how we might structure our data passing